How to Make an Origami Bat Bookmark for Halloween

 1. Good classroom activity.

-3. Give to your favorite kid friends to encourage reading.
+3. Gift for your favorite kid friends to encourage reading.

 5. Introducing the art of origami to newbies.

 Your finished bookmark can be colorful and might induce a laugh or a few ahhhh's.
-The very least is you will have fun making them.
+At the very least, you will have fun making them.

 Questions & Answers